on this page

 Responsibilities and rights of Nevada bicyclists

-- Ride to the right and as far to the right as practicable, especially when traffic is present.
+- Ride on the right side of the road when traffic is present

 Scenario | Driver’s Action |